linto-ai/linto-stt/nemo/README.md

 As said in the table above, it is the maximum number of parallel requests plus one.
 For example CONCURRENCY=0 means 1 worker, CONCURRENCY=1 means 2 workers, etc.
 How to choose the number of workers ?
 - On CPU : `NUM_THREADS*CONCURRENCY<=Number of threads of the host machine`.
 For example, with `NUM_THREADS=4` and the host machine has 8 threads, then you can have up to 2 workers, so CONCURRENCY=1.
-- ON GPU : 1 worker per GPU, so 2 GPUs means CONCURRENCY=1.
+- ON GPU : CONCURRENCY=0 because there are no parallel requests on GPU.
+If you want to transcribe multiple files at the same time, you can run 1 conatiner per GPU using `SERVICE_MODE=task` and use [LinTO Transcription Service](https://github.com/linto-ai/linto-transcription-service) to handle the requests.

 ### LONG_FILE environment variables